The Comedy of Errors: Novel

 In India, Ishwar Chandra Vidyasagar adapted Shakespeare's play in his Bengali novel Bhranti Bilash (1869).
 Vidyasagar's efforts were part of the process of championing Shakespeare and the Romantics during the Bengal Renaissance.

 Film

+The film Our Relations (1936) starring Stan Laurel and Oliver Hardy, was adapted from the W. W. Jacobs story "The Money Box", but there are no twins in the Jacobs story.
+Our Relations owes its central conceit to The Comedy of Errors.
+As in the Shakespeare play, the story revolves around the confusion of two pairs of identical twins: one set of Laurel brothers named "Stan" and "Alf", and one set of Hardy brothers named "Oliver" and "Bert".
+Stan and Oliver think Alf and Bert were killed at sea.
+As the story opens, Alf and Bert have just arrived via ship at the same seaport where, unbeknownst to them, their married twin brothers Stan and Oliver live.
+One nod to the movie's inspiration is a running gag: whenever Stan and Ollie say the same thing at the same time, they immediately perform a childhood ritual that begins: "Shakespeare...Longfellow..."

+The Three Stooges film A Merry Mix Up (1957) starring Moe Howard, Larry Fine and Joe Besser expands the confusion by telling the story of three sets of identical triplets: Bachelors Moe, Larry and Joe; husbands Max, Louie and Jack; and newly-engaged brothers Morris, Luke and Jeff.
+The triplets can only be distinguished by their choices of neckties, bow ties, or no tie at all.

 The film Start the Revolution Without Me (1970) starring Gene Wilder and Donald Sutherland involves two pairs of twins, one of each of which is switched at birth; one set is raised in an aristocratic, the other in a peasant family, who meet during the French Revolution.

-The film Big Business (1988) is a modern take on A Comedy of Errors, with female twins instead of male.
+The film Big Business (1988) is a modern take on The Comedy of Errors, with female twins instead of male.
 Bette Midler and Lily Tomlin star in the film as two sets of twins separated at birth, much like the characters in Shakespeare's play.

+The short film The Complete Walk: The Comedy of Errors was made in 2016 and starred Phil Davis, Omid Djalili and Boothby Graffoe.

 Indian cinema has made nine films based on the play: